|

 Russian Revolution of 1917.

-After World War II, the
+World War II, the

 Cold War

-renewed strong feelings of anticommunism. |
+renewed strong feelings of anti-communism.

-Top Illustration
+Illustration Above

 October 31, 1947 - Drawing published in the Washington Post.
 Library of